ademaldemir/ademaldemir/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on something cool :wink:
-- 🌱 I’m currently learning Computer Vision, and Natural Language Processing, Statistics and Data Science tools.
+- 🚀 I’m currently learning some Back-End and Front-End Technologies.
-- 💬 Ask me about anything, I am happy to help
+- 💬 Ask me about anything, I am happy to help.
 - 📫 How to reach me: adem.aldemir@outlook.com